1. Introduction#

 (from the Python language kernel perspective).

-This environment is quite convenient for live coding (e.g., for teachers) or performing exploratory data analyses.
-However, for more serious programming work, the code can get quite messy (luckily, there is always an option to export a notebook to an executable, plain text R script).
+This environment is convenient for live coding (e.g., for teachers) or performing exploratory data analyses.
+However, for more serious programming work, the code can get messy.
+Luckily, there is always an option to export a notebook to an executable, plain text R script.

-After the printing of the “Hello, World” message, a typical programming course would normally proceed with the discussion on basic data types for storing individual numeric or logical values.
-Next, we would be introduced to arithmetic and relational operations on such scalars, followed by the definition of whole arrays or other collections of such values, complemented by the methods to iterate over them, one element after another.
+After printing “Hello, world”, a typical programming course would normally proceed with the discussion on basic data types for storing individual numeric or logical values.
+Next, we would be introduced to arithmetic and relational operations on such scalars, followed by the definition of whole arrays or other collections of values, complemented by the methods to iterate over them, one element after another.

 In R, no separate types representing individual values have been defined.
-Instead, what seems to be a single datum, is already a vector (sequence, array) of length 1.
+Instead, what seems to be a single datum, is already a vector (sequence, array) of length one.

 ## [1] 2.7183